 According to a research article (Hormonal imbalance and its causes in young females) published in the Journal of Innovations in Pharmaceuticals and Biological Sciences, hormones play a vital role in women’s health.
 The study was performed on 127 females in Karachi, Pakistan, and a specially designed questionnaire was used to collect data.
 The results were:

-Estrogen and progesterone are important female hormones; the former stimulates the release of eggs while the latter helps implanting the egg.
+Estrogen and progesterone are important female hormones; the former stimulates the release of eggs while the latter helps to implant the egg.

 Estrogen production diminishes over time, so does the supply of eggs.
-It’s a natural process in the women’s life.
-Most of the women in their late 40s or early 50s start experiencing changes in their hormone levels, which can lead to sleep disorders, hot flashes, and other severe health problems.
+It’s a natural process in women’s life.
+Most women in their late 40s or early 50s start experiencing changes in their hormone levels, which can lead to sleep disorders, hot flashes, and other severe health problems.

 It’s interesting to note that 25% of the women who experience menopausal symptoms, consider it a severe condition and only a few of them take HRT.

-- Reduces chances of cardiovascular disease: Cardiovascular disease and HRT have a controversial relation.
+Cardiovascular disease and HRT have a controversial relationship.
 The preexisting cardiovascular disease can affect the results.

-If started within ten years of the menopause, women hormone replacement therapy can reduce the coronary heart disease by half.
+If started within ten years of menopause, women’s hormone replacement therapy can reduce coronary heart disease by half.

-- Reduces risks of colorectal cancer: According to the Women’s Health Initiative (WHI), women who take combined conjugated equine oestrogens and medroxyprogesterone acetate have reduced risks of colorectal cancer.
+According to the Women’s Health Initiative (WHI), women who take combined conjugated equine estrogens and medroxyprogesterone acetate have reduced risks of colorectal cancer.

-- Reduces osteoporosis risk: Oestrogens are helpful for increasing BMD and preventing osteoporotic fractures.
-Thus, even low doses of oestrogen can help in bone protection.
+Estrogens are helpful for increasing BMD and preventing osteoporotic fractures.
+Thus, even low doses of estrogen can help in bone protection.